agarbuno/agarbuno.github.io/_pages/projects.md

 My research lies at the intersection of applied mathematics, statistics and probability.
-I am particularly interested in understanding and developing methods that can be applied both in sciences, engineering and industry that are able to appropriately quantify uncertainty.
+I am particularly interested in understanding and developing methods that can be applied in sciences, engineering and industry that are able to appropriately quantify uncertainty.